brookewoolley/bank-tech-test/README.md

 I wrote this program in Ruby and have tested it with RSpec (I have 100% coverage).
 I am using SimpleCov for coverage reporting and Rubocop for linting.

 I have created two classes: BankAccount and BankStatement.
 The account class looks after the balance and transactions.
-The Statement looks after the display of the transactions which I think is the simple and logical approach.
+The Statement looks after the display of the transactions.

 Process: